doggorang/2048-AI-ENN/README.md

 and for comparison I also use standart tree using the same 3 algorithm

+This game is build using Unity Personal and only used for education purposes only

 ## Created By

 Kevin Setiabudi / 218116692

 For Final Project